Like all databases, graph databases store facts, but they also keep track of how those facts are connected.

 AnzoGraph DB is a massively parallel processing (MPP) native graph database built for diverse data harmonization and analytics at scale (trillions of triples & more), speed and deep link insights.
 Use it for embedded analytics that require graph algorithms, graph views, named queries, aggregates, built-in data science functions, data warehouse-style BI and reporting functions.

-Zip through graph algorithms like Page Rank, Connected Components, Triangle Enumeration, Shortest Path, and more on your way to analytical truth.
+Zip through graph algorithms like Page Rank, Triangle Enumeration, Shortest Path, and more on your way to machine analytical insights.

 AnzoGraph DB includes an RDFS+ inference engine that can create new relationships based on patterns in known relationships.
 Follows W3C standards.

 Extend your analytics with external data science algorithms like correlation, profiling, distributions, and entropy analysis with more coming in every release.

 Cambridge Semantics' AnzoGraph DB completed a load and query of one trillion (1012) triples 100 times faster than any previous solution at the same data scale.Learn More

 Organizations are using graph databases to build Knowledge Graphs to provide common business understanding to the data harmonized from diverse sources.
 Knowledge Graphs stores entities and relationships in data and allows users to search, analyze and use this connected data to accelerate vital new discoveries.